yetacp/playmvs/15_tcpip/README.md

 This is a C implementation/wrapper for EZASMI (TCP/IP).

-Project target is implement a REST API for C in MVS3.8j
+Project target is to implement a REST API for C in MVS3.8j

 ## Files